shieldgenerator7/AgranariTTRPG/Docs/Spells/Spells_AdiradasLie.md

 ## Spell Ease

-Every spell has a stat called “[Spell Name] Ease” specifically for it.
+Every spell has a stat called “[Spell Name] Ease” specifically for that spell.
 The more you cast a spell, the easier it is to cast, and the less time it takes to cast.
 You can put XP into this ease stat for each spell to decrease its time cost.

 ## Parent Spells